Adm-Irf/CropCheckAi/README.md

 ## Contact / Author

-Created by Adm-Irf.
+Created by **Adm-Irf**.
-If you have questions or need help, feel free to open an contact me.
+If you have any questions, feedback, or need assistance, feel free to reach out.

+> **Note:**
+> This project uses the free tier of JamAI Base.
+> The Project ID and PAT shown in the code are intentionally provided for educational and testing purposes.